Text-Augmented Multimodal LLMs for Chemical Reaction Condition Recommendation: Experiments and Results

 \subsection{Ablation Study}

-\subsubsection{Model Structure}
+\subsubsection{Model structure}

-In MM-RCR, SMILES strings provide a textual representation of molecular structures, concisely encoding vital connectivity and stereochemistry details.
-Structural graphs of molecules offer a topological view of molecules in two-dimensional space, where atoms are nodes and bonds are edges.
-The textual corpus introduces a natural language context into the model to enhance the chemical interpretation capability of LLMs.

-First, to examine the effect of different modalities on the performance of MM-RCR, we evaluate the performance under the different combinations of mono-domain data including SMILES, graph, and corpus on the USPTO-Condition dataset.
-As indicated in Table.~\ref{tab:mono-data}, the results show that MM-RCR benefits from combining chemical mono-domain data.
-The performance is reported as top-k accuracy for various prediction tasks, including catalysts, solvents, and reagents.
-From the results we can see that, the model enhanced with SMILES representation (the first line) performs better than the model trained on the only corpus (the third line), with a 3.2\% higher accuracy.
+Here, we conduct an ablation study to examine the inherent effect of different modalities on the performance of Chemma-RC.
+Specifically, we evaluate the performance under the different combinations of mono-domain, including SMILES, graph, and corpus, on the USPTO-Condition dataset.
+The results are reported in Table~\ref{tab:mono-data}, and the heatmap visualization illustrating the relative performance improvements contributed by different modalities is presented in Figure~\ref{fig:ablation-incremental}.
+The results clearly indicate that different mono-domain inputs contribute unevenly to overall performance.
+For the prediction of solvent 1, which emerges as the most challenging condition type (in Table~\ref{tab:performance-condition}), the model enhanced with SMILES modality (first row) outperforms the models trained solely on graph-based modality (second row) and corpus data (third row), achieving 21.8\% and 23.0\% higher top-1 accuracy, respectively.